Kaikoura Wildlife Centre Trust

 More about us

-Improving conservation outcomes for Kaikōura's at-risk species by facilitating a world-class wildlife hospital and education centre in a biodiversity hotspot.
+Improving conservation outcomes for Kaikōura's at-risk species by facilitating wildlife services in a site of international importance.

 Read more